Stilfontein mine: Bodies pile up as several more surface, zama zamas distressed

 Briefly News reported on Tuesday that a second decomposed body — following the first nearly three weeks ago — was retrieved at the abandoned North West mining facility in Klerksodorp.

+PAY ATTENTION: Standing out in social media world?
+Easy!
+"Mastering Storytelling for Social Media" workshop by Briefly News.
+Join Us Live!

-The third dead body resurfaced mid-morning on Wednesday before a fourth less than two hours later and a fifth in the early afternoon.
+It later emerged that a second body that day — and the third overall — was recovered.
+The fourth followed mid-morning on Wednesday before a fifth less than two hours later and a sixth in the early afternoon.

-A sixth one was expected to be removed before the end of the day.
+National police spokesperson Brigadier Athlenda Mathe told Briefly News that another illegal miner's body had since been sent to the surface.

+"Four bodies were retrieved on Wednesday, which brings the total number to seven so far," said Mathe.

 According to information, volunteers planned to retrieve decomposed bodies first and then those of recently deceased illegal miners.